 To report a death by mail, survivors should send us a completed Notification of Death (RS6082) form.

 What Happens Next

-Once we receive a death certificate, we will send beneficiaries or certified representatives (guardians, powers of attorney, executors) information about death benefits and, if applicable, information about continuing monthly retirement benefits.
+Once we receive the death certificate, we will send beneficiaries or their certified representatives (guardians, powers of attorney, executors) information about death benefits and, if applicable, information about continuing monthly retirement benefits.
 We will also send them forms to complete.
-Beneficiaries should be aware that it could take 11 to 13 weeks for us to receive a certified copy of the death before any death benefit is paid or any monthly benefit payment begins.
+Beneficiaries should be aware that it could take three months from the date we are notified of the death before any death benefit is paid or any monthly benefit payment begins.

 If a member is retired when he or she dies, we will stop payment of any outgoing pension benefits.
 Survivors should be aware that any uncashed pension checks in a deceased retiree’s name must be returned to us.
 We will automatically reclaim any direct deposit payments that went out after a member’s death.